Russian-Speaking Jewish Outreach and Engagement Initiative

 FJC also created a best practice manual to assist camps with recruitment and marketing strategies, showcasing success from the field over the years.

-Please reach out to Margalit Rosenthal at email@example.com for more information about launching the RSJ Initiative at your camp or community!
-If you have questions on which camp would be the right fit for your family, please connect directly with one of the camps listed below.
+Please reach out to Yevgeniy Klig at firstname.lastname@example.org for more information about launching the RSJ Initiative at your camp or community!

-Each camp or community partner that is accepted into the initiative will receive funding to hire a recruiter, market the program, and provide scholarships/incentives for RSJ families.
+Each partner organization that is accepted into the initiative will receive funding to support recruitment efforts, marketing and promotion of the program, as well as to provide scholarships/incentives for RSJ families.

 Camp Directors and recruiters are invited to attend a monthly RSJ Community of Practice from January-May to share recruitment tactics, best practices, and learn from experts in the field.